Develarooio/icho-and-falaj/README.md

   * has attachment points which Falaj can grab onto and swing from
   * has one Wisdom Dispensary
   * has many Buds distributed around it
+  * has a constantly-progressing time which
+    * determines whether it should be night or day
+  * has a moon which
+    * only appears at night
+    * varies in brightness from night to night
 * There are Rocks which
   * appear randomly around the map
   * may be one of many sizes
+  * have a fragility which
+    * determines the likelihood that the rock will break if a Cairn it composes is knocked over by the wind
 * There are Cairns which
   * are composed of many rocks of successively smaller sizes
+  * have a size which
+    * determines how likely a Blue Spirit is to appear there
+  * at night, attract Fairies
+  * have a Fairy attraction radius which
+    * increases with size
+    * determines how close a Fairy must be in order to wander toward the cairn
+  * have a Fairy ownership radius which
+    * indicates how close a Fairy must be to be considered contained by the cairn
+  * have a Fairy saturation number which
+    * indicates how many Fairies the Cairn must contain in order to summon a Blue Spirit
+  * at day, may be knocked over by wind
 * There is Falaj who
   * can walk left or right
   * can hop